 “It is in the legal and customs arenas that businesses will probably see the most impact when moving their freight internationally, and that is where freight forwarders can help.

-“They should concentrate on their own core business and let their freight forwarder provide the services that they need to move freight between the UK and EU.
+“They should concentrate on their own core business and let their freight forwarder provide the services that they need to move freight between Great Britain and EU.

-“For any business that moves freight between the UK and the EU, BIFA’s advice to any business above all is to talk to a freight forwarder to make sure that they are gearing up to meet all the eventualities affecting international trade that might be forthcoming from whatever Brexit is eventually delivered.”
+“For any business that moves freight between the Great Britain and the EU, BIFA’s advice to any business above all is to talk to a freight forwarder to make sure that they are gearing up to meet all the eventualities affecting international trade that might be forthcoming from whatever is eventually delivered at the end of the Brexit transition period.”

-Here are some steps to take right now to prepare for using freight forwarders after Brexit.
+Here are some steps to take right now to prepare for using freight forwarders after the end of the Brexit transition period.

-Key to your business trading outside the UK following Brexit will be getting an Economic Operators Registration and Identification (EORI) number.
+Key to your business trading outside the UK following the end of the transition period will be using an Economic Operators Registration and Identification (EORI) number beginning with GB.

 As the name suggests, this is simply a registration number that identifies your business in customs declarations attached to imports bound for it, or exports you make.
-An EORI was not required before Brexit for trading with EU countries because of the common customs area.
+An EORI was not required before the end of the transition period for trading with EU countries because of the common customs area.

 2. Revise your Incoterms